github/codeql/docs/codeql/codeql-language-guides/codeql-for-javascript.rst

    abstract-syntax-tree-classes-for-working-with-javascript-and-typescript-programs
    data-flow-cheat-sheet-for-javascript

--  :doc:`Basic query for JavaScript code <basic-query-for-javascript-code>`: Learn to write and run a simple CodeQL query using LGTM.
+-  :doc:`Basic query for JavaScript code <basic-query-for-javascript-code>`: Learn to write and run a simple CodeQL query.

 -  :doc:`CodeQL library for JavaScript <codeql-library-for-javascript>`: When you're analyzing a JavaScript program, you can make use of the large collection of classes in the CodeQL library for JavaScript.